Melania Trump Looks Festive in Red Dress & Sold-Out Christian Louboutin Pumps for Christmas Eve

 Although stilettos remain a wardrobe staple for the first lady, she has been incorporating more boots into her shoe arsenal as colder temperatures arrive.
 In recent months, she has been seen keeping her feet warm in the Washington, D.C., cold with several Gianvito Rossi boot styles.

-elania and Barron Trump Accept Christmas Tree on the Steps of the White House
+Melania and Barron Trump Accept Christmas Tree on the Steps of the White House

 Melania Trump Joins Celebs in Festive Outfit & Soaring Nude Heels at National Christmas Tree Lighting Ceremony